Lucas-Ariel-Penalva/Basic-String-Manipulation-JS/README.md

 There are many programming tasks that can be made easier by referencing an alphabet.
 To name a few:

-* Rotation ciphers, like [**Caesar Cipher**](https://en.wikipedia.org/wiki/Caesar_cipher) and all it's variations.
+* Rotation ciphers, like [**Caesar Cipher**](https://en.wikipedia.org/wiki/Caesar_cipher) and all its variations.
 * Detection of [**Pangrams**](https://en.wikipedia.org/wiki/Pangram) and alphabetical substrings.
 * Exclusively checking the keys of a dictionary that are letters.
-* Solving problems in which each letter has a numeric value associated with it's position in the alphabet.
+* Solving problems in which each letter has a numeric value associated with its position in the alphabet.

 All of these are relatively common coding challenges and possible interview questions, and working with an alphabet can be part of a viable solution.
 For example:

 * For rotation ciphers, you have to change each character in the string by the character that is *X index positions* ahead or before in the alphabet.
-* To detect pangrams or alphabetical substrings, you can loop over the alphabet to check if all it's letters are present in the string you are inspecting.
+* To detect pangrams or alphabetical substrings, you can loop over the alphabet to check if all its letters are present in the string you are inspecting.
 * For problems in which letters have a value related to their alphabet position, you have to change each letter in the input string by the *index* of that letter in the alphabet array/string you created.

 #### And so on...